4,6, 8 Edward Street - Blackpool

 The project has delivered a clear uplift to the Edward Street area, significantly improving the look and feel of this key retail corridor.

-The combination of aesthetic upgrades and low-carbon technology has transformed the environment into a more welcoming, efficient, and sustainable commercial space.
+The combination of aesthetic upgrades and low carbon technology has transformed the environment into a more welcoming, efficient, and sustainable commercial space.

 Positive feedback from local businesses and the public reflects the project’s success in contributing to Blackpool’s town centre regeneration strategy.